naev3995/Office-Add-in-samples/Samples/hello-world/excel-hello-world/README.md

 ## Prerequisites

-- Microsoft 365 - You can get a [free developer sandbox](https://developer.microsoft.com/microsoft-365/dev-program#Subscription) that provides a renewable 90-day Microsoft 365 E5 developer subscription.
+- Microsoft 365 Developer - You can get a [free developer sandbox](https://developer.microsoft.com/microsoft-365/dev-program#Subscription) that provides a renewable 90-day Microsoft 365 E5 developer subscription.

 ## Understand an Office Add-in